nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 quickly.
 For example, you'll find Terri Hanson by searching for ``te ha``.
 Trailing whitespaces are ignored.

 Check if an LDAP user exists.
-This works only if the ownCloud server is connected to an LDAP server::
+This works only if the Nextcloud server is connected to an LDAP server::

  sudo -u www-data php occ ldap:check-user robert